photon-storage/gw3-sdk-js/README.md

 }
 ```

+#### getIpfs

-uploads the given data to Gateway3 and returns the corresponding CID.
+Retrieves data from the Gateway3 for the given CID.

-### getIpfs

 ```ts
 async function getIpfs(cid: string)
 ```

+#### addPin

-Get retrieves data from the Gateway3 for the given CID.
+Requests Gateway3 to pin the given CID.

-### addPin

 ```ts
 async function addPin(cid: string)
 ```

+#### removePin

-Pin requests Gateway3 to pin the given CID.
+Requests Gateway3 to unpin the given CID.

-### removePin

 ```ts
 async function removePin(cid: string)
 ```

-Unpin requests Gateway3 to unpin the given CID.
+## Support

+If you need help with using the SDK, or have any questions or issues, you can:

+- Submit an issue on our [GitHub](https://github.com/photon-storage/gw3-sdk-js)
+- Reach out to us directly via [Telegram](https://t.me/gw3_io)

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.